lucapascarella/code-review-test/README.md

-# code-review-test
-Simple repository for testing code review
+# Thie is a simple repository for testing the code review process